Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Initialization statements

 The second input field ("Initialization statements") can contain any Python statements that are executed only once in the beginning of the operation.
 Here you can create any variables needed in the later phases and also import any needed Python (or Gramps) modules.
-Some gfenerally useful modules are already imported by default.
+Some generally useful modules are already imported by default.
 An example of a variable would be a counter that is updated appropriately in the "statements" field and whose final value is displayed in the "expressions" field using the "Summary only" feature.

 Here a counter is used to find duplicate places in the database: